intari/AndroidToolboxNanoCore/docs/index.md

 ..
-AndroidToolbox documentation master file, created by sphinx-quickstart on Sat Nov 18 14:12:40 2017.
+AndroidToolboxCore documentation master file, created by sphinx-quickstart on Sat Nov 18 14:12:40 2017.

-Welcome to AndroidToolbox's documentation!
+Welcome to AndroidToolboxCore's documentation!
 ==========================================

 Tools I usually use in my android apps